May 22nd, 2020

 Want to learn more?

-For more insight on the transportation infrastructure industry and how technology will play a pivotal role in the future of projects, register for our free webinar “Overcoming the Status Quo to Drive Transportation Project Success.”
-On Wednesday, May 27, Ben will join Mark Nelson, Director of Project Portfolio Management at Hexagon to discuss new expectations for infrastructure projects and programs.
+For more insight on the transportation infrastructure industry and how technology will play a pivotal role in the future of projects, watch our on-demand webinar “Overcoming the Status Quo to Drive Transportation Project Success.”
+In this joint webinar co-presented by Microsoft and Hexagon, Ben joined Mark Nelson, Director of Project Portfolio Management at Hexagon to discuss new expectations for infrastructure projects and programs.